"BLT" Board, Love, and Train

 Where will my dog stay during his boarding?

 Your dog will live in our brand new boarding facility, which includes large outdoor fenced areas for exercise and play time.
+The building contains 16 indoor runs and is fully climate controlled.
 We welcome you to see where your dog will be staying.

 What is the benefit to a train and board program?